gmtsciencedev/scitq/docs/specific.md

 This is exactly like [OVH Preferred region](#ovh-preferred-region), with which the `PREFERRED_REGIONS` variable is shared.
 This `/etc/scitq.conf` variable is supposed to be a comma separated `key:value` list, with the key being other `azure` or `ovh` and the value is a region name pattern, with `%` as a wide character.

 In our case and contrarily to OVH, we use a plain region name and not a pattern.
 Compared with OVH, this setting is more important for Azure as when using an instance in a region that is different from the StorageAccount region used to send the data, some traffic fees will apply.
-The performence consideration applies as for OVH: the nearest, the best.
+The performance consideration applies as for OVH: the nearest, the best.

 So a typical value for `PREFERRED_REGIONS` would be for instance (here we have included the OVH preference previously described, obviously only the part with `azure:...` applies to Azure):